neyrinckaudio/woo-ilok-orders/PRD.md

-# Neyrinck Commerce Plugin - Product Requirements Document
+# WooCommerce iLok Orders Plugin - Product Requirements Document

 ## 1. Overview

 ### 1.1 Purpose

-The Neyrinck Commerce plugin is a WordPress plugin designed to integrate WooCommerce with the wp-edenremote license management system for automated software license provisioning and subscription renewal handling.
+The WooCommerce iLok Orders plugin is a WordPress plugin designed to integrate WooCommerce with the wp-edenremote license management system for automated iLok license provisioning and subscription renewal handling.

 ### 1.2 Scope

-This plugin will handle the automated creation of software licenses for initial purchases and renewal of licenses for subscription-based products through integration with the existing wp-edenremote license management system.
+This plugin will handle the automated creation of iLok licenses for initial purchases and renewal of licenses for subscription-based products through integration with the existing wp-edenremote license management system.

 ## 2. Product Description